junh1024/junh1024-Documents/Audio/Surround/Home Theater Audio Formats Myths.md

 FALSE.
 Although this is the ideal situation, and the Dolby Atmos Conversion Tool can convert between DAMF and ADM formats, Dolby tools currently only accept ADM WAV files made by Dolby tools.
 This is due to cubular vs spherical coordinates, among other possible differences.
 So if you use other OBA suites such as [VISR](http://www.s3a-spatialaudio.org/plugins) or [EBU EAR](https://ear-production-suite.ebu.io/) suites and want to deliver for Dolby codecs, you're in for a bad time(tm).
 Unless you mix in CBA (which is what many people are doing anyway, including myself).

 ### I can use Dolby ADM with other suites
 TURE.
-The EBU EAR suite and Fraunhofer MPEG-H suite accept Dolby ADM.
+The EBU EAR suite (REAPER import) and Fraunhofer MPEG-H suite (converter) accept Dolby ADM.

 ### It's hard to convert a legacy 5.1 project to an Atmos project
 FALSE, MAYBE.
 In PT & Nuendo, maybe you can convert legacy projects to Atmos projects using scripts.
 PT 12.8 has a helpful "Auto-Height Overrides Height Automation" which generates height changes with existing 2D automation.
 Or you can export 5.1 stems and start a new project.
 I haven't tested any of these.